brettz9/filebrowser-enhanced/data/bower_components/jawbar/README.md

 ## Constructor

-The first argument to the constructor is a CSS selector of a textbox you wish to convert into an awesome bar.
+The first argument to the constructor is a CSS selector of a textbox you wish to convert into an awesome bar (or the DOM element of the textbox).

 ```javascript
 var bar = new JawBar('#myid');